WICG/webpackage/explainer.md

 second chance.

-If the request goes through a Service Worker (and caching wasn't skipped above), the `FetchEvent` needs to include some notification that there's a response available in the preload cache.
-We currently think the [`preloadResponse`](https://w3c.github.io/ServiceWorker/#fetch-event-preloadresponse) field in `FetchEvent` may be enough, although this doesn't provide a place to tell the Service Worker about any differences between the signed exchange's
+If the request goes through a Service Worker (and caching wasn't skipped above), the Service Worker will probably want the `FetchEvent` to include some notification that there's a response available without a network request.
+It may be reasonable to ship without this, but we currently think the [`preloadResponse`](https://w3c.github.io/ServiceWorker/#fetch-event-preloadresponse) field in `FetchEvent` may be enough, although this doesn't provide a place to tell the Service Worker about any differences between the signed exchange's